 Indoor competitive resume hobbies list exhibits that the person is very stern and resilient.
 He is prone to believing in himself more than others.

-This is an up point for roles that involve leading as he must believe and be true to himself even when others do not.
+This is an up point for leading roles as he must believe and be true to himself even when others are not.

 This is very helpful in areas that pertain to long working hours outdoors.

-Quick tip: When combined with people and/or language skills, it can be great for jobs like sales where you require interaction with people.
+Quick tip: When combined with people and language skills, it can be great for jobs like sales, where you require interaction with people.

 Classification of competitive hobbies on resume and common personal interests on resume based on where they are undertaken:

-Indoor observational hobbies on resume and indoor observational personal interests on resume demonstrate the person's ability to sit and examine.
+Indoor observational hobbies and indoor observational personal interests on resume demonstrate the person's ability to sit and examine.

-They are capable of analyzing small changes in a secluded environment, away from all the distractions.
-But they may not be suited for highly noisy workspaces.
+They can analyze small changes in a secluded environment, away from all the distractions.
+But they may not be suited for loud work environments.

 Outdoor observational resume hobbies list portrays a person's ability to sense the smallest changes in chaotic places.

 Outdoor observational hobbies and personal interests on a resume are appropriate for figuring out flaws in the other person's strategy or body language.
 These people can even favor the outcome according to their whim.